Parsnip & Celery Root Bisque

-- In a large saucepan, heat oil over medium-high heat.
-Add leeks; cook and stir 3 minutes.
-Add parsnips and celery root; cook and stir 3-4 minutes.
-Add garlic; cook 1-2 minutes longer.
-Stir in stock, salt and pepper.
-Bring to a boil.
-Reduce heat; simmer, covered, 25-30 minutes or until vegetables are tender.
+- In a large saucepan, heat oil over medium-high heat; saute leeks 3 minutes.
+Add parsnips and celery root; cook and stir 4 minutes.
+Add garlic; cook and stir 1 minute.
+Stir in stock, salt and pepper; bring to a boil.
+Reduce heat; simmer, covered, until vegetables are tender, 25-30 minutes.

-- Remove soup from heat; cool slightly.
-Process in batches in a blender until smooth.
-Return all to pan.
+- Puree soup using an immersion blender.
+Or, cool slightly and puree soup in batches in a blender; return to pan.
 Stir in cream, parsley and lemon juice; heat through.
-Top servings with chives and, if desired, pomegranate seeds.
-Yield: 8 servings (2 quarts).
+Serve with chives and, if desired, pomegranate seeds.

-Originally published as Parsnip & Celery Root Bisque in Taste of Home Christmas Annual Annual 2014
+Originally published as Parsnip and Celery Root Bisque with Pomegranate Arils in Taste of Home Christmas Annual 2014